home-controller/homeauto_network/DESIGN.md

 * [ ] Interrupt to start then continue with timing subsequent pin changes?
 * [ ] Alternative first interrupt sets up a timer.
 Could even use pin change interrupt to correct timing at guaranteed bit change points.
 * [ ] TODO: interrupt version, a way to tun off the intercept when doing time sensitive stuff.
 Will need at least Ack for this.
-* [ ] TODO: Some can standards check the level of the pulse 87.5 percent along the pulse length, this gives any reflections/ringing time to settle, see: <http://www.bittiming.can-wiki.info/>
+* [ ] TODO: Some CAN standards check the level of the pulse 87.5 percent along the pulse length, this gives any reflections/ringing time to settle, see: <http://www.bittiming.can-wiki.info/>

 ## Can protocol web pages